duraautojeff/lanedetection/README.md

 # Software Requirements
 Python 3.5 or higher.

 TensorFlow - Suggested to download TensorFlow GPU for best performance.

-Python 3.5 or higher.
-TensorFlow - Suggested to download TensorFlow GPU for best performance.
 Keras.

-OpenCV (known as cv2 once downloaded) - opencv-python if installing from command line. h5py. imageio. matplotlib.
+OpenCV (known as cv2 once downloaded) - opencv-python if installing from command line.

+h5py.
+imageio.
+matplotlib.